rsliter/hunter-agile-web-development/SYLLABUS.md

 * Students will deliver working software by the end of the semester.

 ## Required Readings
-eXtreme Programming Explained: Embrace Change, 2nd Edition
+eXtreme Programming Explained: Embrace Change, 2nd Edition - you can access a PDF copy through a free trial on [Safari](https://www.safaribooksonline.com/).

 ## Language
 All code will be written in Python using the Flask programming framework.